 As for the different components, I found they all worked splendidly together.
 Both coffees provided a silky and cocoa-ish backbone to furnish the sweet, vanilla and bright flavors of either whiskey.
 Especially with the cream floating on the top to provide the correct trademark taste (remember to pour the thick cream onto the back of a spoon), I found my final recipe a home run (note that it's nothing ground breaking; just minor differences from the original):

-- 6 oz. of quality coffee brewed a touch stronger (i.e. add about 2-4 ounces to your usual dosage to accommodate for the upcoming dilution)
+- 6 oz. of quality coffee brewed a touch stronger (i.e. add about 2-4 grams of freshly ground coffee to your usual water/grounds ratio to accommodate for the upcoming dilution)

 - 2 tsp. of brown sugar

 - Preheated mug (simply heat your mug by letting hot water sit in it)